EntrustCorporation/cps/entrust.md

 **Third Party Subordinate CA**

 Subordinate CA Certificates issued to a Third Party Subordinate CA may include one or more explicit certificate policy object identifiers that indicates the Third Party Subordinate CA’s adherence to and compliance with the requirements documented in its CP and/or CPS.
-For Third Party Subordinate CAs which issue SSL Certificates, these requirements must include adherence and compliance to the Baseline Requirements.
+For Third Party Subordinate CAs which issue TLS Certificates, these requirements must include adherence and compliance to the Baseline Requirements.

 #### 7.1.6.3 Subscriber Certificates